Bouygues group’s purchasing CSR principles.

 The Internal Ombudsman is the guarantor of good relations betwwen TF1 and it's suppliers.

 To deliver on this commitment and guarantee its independence, Arnaud Bosom, Executive Vice President, Human Resources and CSR, has agreed to take on the role of Internal Ombudsman for Responsible Purchasing.
 He will seek to resolve any potential dispute referred to him in the mutual interests of the parties involved, while taking active steps to understand the supplier’s situation.

 Arnaud Bosom is a member of the TF1 Group Executive Committee, and as such is responsible for ensuring that the Group fulfils its obligations in terms of Corporate Social Responsibility.

-Any supplier may refer a matter to the Internal Ombudsman for Responsible Purchasing if that supplier has experienced difficulties in its commercial relations with TF1 which it has been unable to resolve with the Purchasing Department.
+Opportunity to seize the Internal Ombudsman for Responsible Purchasing will occur as soon as a supplier has experienced difficulties in its commercial relations with TF1, that have remained unsolved within the relationship with the Purchasing Department.

 The Internal Ombudsman for Responsible Purchasing can be contacted at his direct e-mail address: firstname.lastname@example.org